 According to somewhere on the internet, hedges have been with us since the Neolithic Age, roughly 2,000 to 4,000 years BC.
 Mind, back then a hedge trimmer was probably just a piece of sharpened rock tied to a stick.
 Or maybe it was the jawbone of a sabre toothed tiger attached to a cantilever system of some sort.
 Or perhaps… oh forget it.

 Luckily for us modern types, today we have access to a fantastic array of power tools – both corded and cordless – that our ancestors could only dream of.
 Sleek machines that make the job of bossing obstreperous bushes much easier than using a simple pair of shears or an old jawbone.
 But which is the best electric or cordless hedge trimmer for you?

-As with T3’s best cordless lawn mower, best strimmer and best chainsaw buying guides, we've included the best hedge trimmers at a variety of price points here, making sure there is a top-rated model for every budget.
-And we've also included some buying advice that we think will help you find the best hedge trimmer for your needs, too.
+Fret not because we've gathered together a fine tranche of hedge clippers that perform the task of hedge trimmery with exemplary skill.
+As with T3’s Best Strimmer, Best Cordless Lawn Mower and Best Chainsaw buying guides, we've included the best hedge trimmers at a variety of price points here, making sure there is a top-rated model for every budget.
+We've also included some buying advice at the bottom of this article that we think will help you find the best hedge trimmer for your needs.

-If you’re looking for a keenly-priced lightweight cordless hedge trimmer with a decent cutting length (50cm) and excellent run time (up to 50 minutes) then mosey on over here to our new number one choice.
+If you’re in the market for a keenly-priced cordless hedge trimmer with a decent cutting length (50cm) and excellent run time (up to 50 minutes) then pop this winner on the list.

 The H50-24V comes with a 24v lithium ion battery and charger, plus a plastic sheath that may just be part of the packaging.
 Whatever, it’s a bugger to get back on once it’s off so you’re advised to store the trimmer carefully.